Calliari/kubernetes/README.md

 Usefull commands for debug and list resources [objects]
 ```
 #
+kubectl config get-contexts                         # List all contexts
+Set the context "kubernetes-admin@kubernetes" to be on a particular namespace "k8s-challenge-2-a"
+kubectl config set-context kubernetes-admin@kubernetes --namespace=k8s-challenge-2-a

+#
 kubectl get componentstatus                         # Get status of the component [controller-manager, scheduler, etcd-0]